City Of Denver Employees Meet News Of Vaccination Requirement With Mixed Emotions

 “Vaccinations, masks, we need to do it so we can maintain the safety in the classroom.”

-CBS4 also asked several departments if they’ve seen resignations since the announcement.MORE NEWS: Meow Wolf Artists Celebrate Ahead Of Denver Grand Opening
+CBS4 also asked several departments if they’ve seen resignations since the announcement.MORE NEWS: 'Guys Have A Badge On And It's Like They Run The World': Subject Of Violent Aurora Police Arrest Wants Change

 The Department of Public Safety said no. DPS has had about 43, but said that’s in line with this time of year, and none cited the new health order.